akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 ### 2.5 Autoscale via the deployed web application
 In this exercise, We'll try to generate load on our newly create application hosted on VMSS.
-Let's get started
+Let's get started.

 1.Go back to the **Overview** section for your scale set.